paradigmxyz/reth/book/run/pruning.md

 > and available only on `main` branch of the main repository now.

 By default, Reth runs as an archive node.
-Such nodes have all historical blocks and the state at each of these blocks available for querying and tracing on top of.
+Such nodes have all historical blocks and the state at each of these blocks available for querying and tracing.

 Reth also supports pruning of historical data and running as a full node.
 This chapter will walk through the steps for running Reth as a full node, what caveats to expect and how to configure your own pruned node.